Automatically clean up unpublished packages on the App-V client

 Open PowerShell as an admin and enter the following cmdlet to turn on the automatic package cleanup functionality:

 After running the cmdlet, you should see the following info on the PowerShell screen:

 Name Value SetbyGroupPolicy AutoCleanupEnabled 1 False

-To turn on the Enable automatic cleanup of unused appv packages setting
+Turn on the Enable automatic cleanup of unused App-V packages setting

-Open your Group Policy editor and double-click the Administrative Templates\System\App-V\PackageManagement\Enable automatic cleanup of unused appv packages setting.
+Open your Group Policy editor and select the Administrative Templates\System\App-V\PackageManagement\Enable automatic cleanup of unused App-V packages setting.

-After your Group Policy updates, the setting is turned on and will cleanup any unpublished App-V packages on the App-V Client after restarting.
+After your Group Policy updates and you reset the client, the setting will clean up any unpublished App-V packages on the App-V client.